 1 Thessalonians 2:20 : 2 Cor 1:14

-The apostle Paul followed the Lord’s example and strategy if we are wise, we will do the same.
+The apostle Paul followed the Lord’s example and strategy, if we are wise, we will do the same.
 To make disciples means, you are a servant who lives for the growth and benefit of others.
 This is the lifestyle modeled for us by the Lord Jesus.
 Who are you living for?

 Evangelism… Spiritual Matchmaking